 If you have the painful periods mentioned above, "as well as painful intercourse, and urinary and/or rectal pain right before and during your period," Pittman says it could be yet another sign of endometriosis or uterine fibroids, which may possibly translate to difficulties getting pregnant.

-While there are other issues that can cause pain during sex, such as dryness or a genital infection, it may be something worth looking into if you think it might affect your fertility.
+other issues that can cause pain during sex, such as dryness or a genital infection, it may be something worth looking into if you think it might affect your fertility.
+4 Scarce Periods

-And studies show PCOS can affect fertility.
+studies show PCOS can affect fertility.
 "PCOS is estimated to affect up to 10 percent of women of reproductive age," Pittman says.
 If you suspect you might have this syndrome, talk with your doctor.
 Not everyone with PCOS will have infertility issues, but if you are having difficulties getting pregnant, your doctor can help figure out strategies to increase your chances.
+6 Ongoing Tiredness

 Tiredness has about a million causes, so if you've been feeling a bit run down, don't assume you won't get be able to get pregnant.
 It could be that you're not sleeping well, or that you have an underlying condition that's slowing you down, like an infection.